No H1–H3 elements found. Showing placeholder content.

 How Users Actually Split Expenses

-One person pays, settles later.
 The most common pattern.
 One person covers costs, reconstructs totals post-trip, then requests bank transfers.

-Manual tracking is the default.
 Notes apps, mental math, spreadsheets.
 Only a few mentioned dedicated tools like Splitwise.
 Most rely on memory.

-Currency friction is real.
 One participant opened Revolut just to split costs between an American and European bank account.
 Cross-border settlement is a pain point Wise is uniquely positioned to solve.

-Social dynamics shape the method.
 Friend trips require careful tracking to avoid conflict.
 One participant noted that poor expense management "can turn into something that would prevent future travels."

 Results